-Founded in 1951, CAUT is the national voice for academic staff.
-Today, representing 70,000 teachers, librarians, researchers, general staff and other academic professionals at some 125 universities and colleges across the country.
+Founded in 1951, CAUT is the national voice for academic staff representing 72,000 teachers, librarians, researchers, general staff and other academic professionals at some 125 universities and colleges across the country.
 CAUT is an outspoken defender of academic freedom and works actively in the public interest to improve the quality and accessibility of post-secondary education in Canada.

 CAUT working for you

 From lobbying governments to providing collective bargaining and legal support, CAUT actively advances the social and economic interests of its members.
 CAUT offers courses, workshops and conferences, and investigates threats to academic freedom.
 The national office undertakes extensive research, and publishes reports, newsletters, books and a monthly newspaper.
 CAUT liaises with Canada's media and works in national and international coalitions dedicated to the welfare of academic staff and students.
 For more information, view CAUT video // download CAUT Working for You